-- 1. This Rule will only be enforced when the committee deems the infraction to be a gross violation of the law, and an action unbecoming of a Member of the AIAS. - 3.12 Members shall comply with the rules, regulations, and standards of conduct of their academic institutions.
+- 1. Members are especially encouraged to discuss professional trajectories, wherein they support their peers in the advancement of their chosen career paths, whether it includes licensure or not. - 3.12 Members shall comply with the rules, regulations, and standards of conduct of their academic institutions.